All Products

 The rules for converting numeric types to Boolean types vary by driver package version:

-• Versions 42.5.4.0.10 and earlier: The number 1 is treated as True.
-The number 0 is treated as False.
+• Versions 42.5.4.0.10 and earlier: A number equal to 1 is treated as true.
+A number equal to 0 is treated as false.
 Other numeric values return an error.

-• Versions 42.5.4.0.11 and later: The number 0 is treated as False.
-All other non-zero numeric values are treated as True.
+• Versions 42.5.4.0.11 and later: A number equal to 0 is treated as false.
+All other non-zero numeric values are treated as true.
 This behavior is consistent with the Oracle driver.

 PL/SQL adaptation

-This feature supports omitting the $$ symbol when you create procedures, such as FUNCTION or PROCEDURE, and truncates the / character during syntax parsing.
+This feature supports creating FUNCTION/PROCEDURE objects without the $$ symbols.
+It also supports truncating the / character during syntax parsing.

-Supports passing parameters in the :xxx format, where xxx is a variable name that starts with a colon.
+This feature supports passing parameters using the :xxx format, where xxx is a variable name prefixed with a colon.

 Examples